sutantyo/comp225_2016/README.md

 * Using heapsort to do a sort in descending order is O(n^2 log n), because with the way I showed in class, you have to convert the array into a heap at every iteration, and this costs O(n log n) (and you have to do it n times)

+## Week 10 (Simple Graphs)

+* We went through the code in the tutorial class, reinforcing what you have learnt in class.
+Note that if you understand the codes for this week, it is almost identical to the pass component of your second assignment, so give them a very good read!
+* These are the terms/definitions that you need to know when it comes to graphs: vertices/nodes (and their degrees), edges (and their weights), acyclic/cyclic (a tree is acyclic graph), directed/undirected (digraph), connected/unconnected, adjacency list, adjacency matrix, DFS, BFS, bipartite, unipartite.
+* DFS traversal can be done using a stack, so it is also natural to do it using recursion because you are implicitly using a stack (the method call stack).
+* BFS traversal can be done using a queue.
+Don't try to do BFS recursively, brain explosion can be messy.
+* In both DFS and BFS, the last node that you visit is the last node that you add to the stack or queue, respectively, so finding out this last node is quite trivial using the iterative version.
+The recursive version is slightly harder because you have to think about the base case.
+* Q5 is the hardest question in the whole tutorial, but can be done quite easily using the iterative version by looking at the size of the stack.
+For a good exercise, using the iterative DFS code, see if you can return the longest chain instead of just returning its length.
+* I did not put any code from this week's tutorial, but inside week10/src, you will see a maze folder which contains the JavaFX animation that I did in class for BFS/DFS.
+Game.java is the class that contains the logic (DFS and BFS).